-There are now signs that the economy is beginning a significant recovery after a lackluster 2003 and this may put upward pressure on interest rates.
+There are now signs that the economy is beginning a recovery after a lackluster 2003 and a slower than expected first half of 2004 and this may put upward pressure on interest rates.
 If this occurs, residential construction could face its first obstacle in some time.
 First quarter results show that, on a year over year basis, residential construction jumped 18% while nonresidential building fell 3% and nonbuilding construction, such as roads, fell 7%.
 Overall, on the strength of residential construction, total construction rose 7% for the calendar first quarter.